tModLoader/tModLoader/CODE_OF_CONDUCT.md

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify a community organizer _in private_ with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

-In case of injustful expulsion from the community it is the expectation of the community managers to ensure the member in question is able to rejoin the community in welcoming and safe manner.
+In case of unjustful expulsion from the community it is the expectation of the community managers to ensure the member in question is able to rejoin the community in welcoming and safe manner.

 ## 8. Scope